kiboschool/tk-web-foundations/src/lessons/javascript-fundamentals/introduction-to-javascript.md

 You’ve been using the DevTools for debugging HTML and CSS for the entire class.
 Now that you’re learning JavaScript, you can use a whole new part of the DevTools: the Console.

-Like you learned in the exercise above, you can open the console with a keyboard shortcut.
-You can also inspect an element, then click to the console tab.
+Like you learned in the exercise above, you can open the console with a keyboard shortcut, or right-click the page and then click on **"Inspect"**.
 Open the console now, on this page.
-It should like something like this:
+It should look something like this:

 ![the javascript console](actions/console.png)